yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 18. Refresh the ingress endpoint in your browser.
 You should be able to visit the speakers and sessions pages and see all the content.

-19. Visit the api directly, by navigating to `/content-api/sessions` at the ingress endpoint
+19. Visit the api directly, by navigating to `/content-api/sessions` at the ingress endpoint.

     ![A screenshot showing the output of the sessions content in the browser.](media/Ex4-Task5.19.png)

-20. Test TLS termination by visiting both services again using `https`
+20. Test TLS termination by visiting both services again using `https`.

     > It can take a few minutes before the SSL site becomes avaiable.
 This is due to the delay involved with provisioning a TLS cert from letsencypt.